-- Aloe Vera.
-We know it from our grandparents who planted it.
-The Aloe plant is a rich source of minerals such as calcium, sodium, iron, potassium, chromium, magnesium, manganese, copper and zinc but is among the few sources of vitamin B12, A, B, C, E and folic acid, which can not be properly assimilated only by diet.
+- We know it from our grandparents who planted it.
+The Aloe plant is a rich source of minerals such as calcium, sodium, iron, potassium, chromium, magnesium, manganese, copper and zinc but is among the few sources of vitamin B12, A, B, C, E and folic acid, which can not be appropriately assimilated only by diet.
 Later, we found it irreplaceable in our lives.
 Especially in the form of pure gel.
 Frequently consumed, the pure gel strengthens the immune system.

 - We know them all from the grandfather's garden.
-Every year, they were colored in orange-yellow.
+Every year, they were coloured in orange-yellow.
 And they were not there by chance.
-Wonderful yellow flowers have many benefits for the skin.
-Flowers contain vitamin C, betacarotene, sterols, flavonoids, tannins, volatile oil.
+Beautiful yellow flowers have many benefits for the skin.
+Flowers contain vitamin C, beta carotene, sterols, flavonoids, tannins, volatile oil.
 The marigold tea is easy to prepare and has antioxidant, anti-inflammatory, antimicrobial, antiseptic, healing and antiparasitic properties.
-It is recommended that active people who feel very stressed should be able to make marigold tea.
+It is recommended that active people who feel very stressed should consume marigold tea.
 Its compounds fight against oxidative stress.

-- Arnica.
-This plant has anti-inflammatory, antiseptic action and facilitates rapid wound healing, being extremely effective in treating bruising.
-The main therapeutic indications are wounds, contusions, luxations, relieving rheumatic pain, low immunity, breast pain, abscess, arthritis, bacterial and fungal infections.
+- This plant has anti-inflammatory, antiseptic action and facilitates rapid wound healing, being extremely effective in treating bruising.
+The main therapeutic indications are in wounds, contusions, relieving rheumatic pain, low immunity, breast pain, abscess, arthritis, bacterial and fungal infections.

 - Arnica is intended only for external use; preparations should never be applied around the eyes and mouth or open wounds.